-- Any activity that would be viewed by a reasonable person as subjecting someone to embarrassment, degradation, or humiliation - Pressuring or coercing a student into violating College policy or breaking state or federal law - Physical brutality, such as whipping, beating, paddling, branding, "shocking", exposing someone to the elements, depriving someone of food, or forcing/coercing someone into consuming food, liquor, or any substance - Any other forced physical activity that could adversely affect the health or safety of the student - Any activity that could subject a student to extreme mental stress, such as lineups or berating, sleep deprivation, forced or coerced exclusion from social interaction, forced or coerced wearing of clothing/apparel, forced conduct that could result in extreme embarrassment, or any other forced activity that could negatively affect the student's mental health or dignity - Any activity that causes unreasonable interference with a student's academic participation or performance - Kidnapping or abandonment - H. Failure to comply with directions of College officials, including campus safety officers, in performance of their duties. - I. Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises. - J. Possession of weapons of any type by students or guests while on College property, including firearms, B-B guns, pellet guns, bows and arrows, hunting knives, explosives or other weapons, except as specifically permitted by the Weapons Policy in the Student Handbook. - K. Failure of a student host to reasonably supervise guest behavior, including behavior occurring in their residence hall rooms, behavior at student organization events, and behavior by off-campus guests. - L. Violation of college alcohol and/or drug policies. - M. Violation of any college regulation or policy (does not include Title IX policy). - N. Violating the terms of any disciplinary sanction imposed in accordance with the Standards of Conduct. - O. Violation of any federal, state or local law. - P. The agreement to (can be inferred by silent presence or failure to act) or support for an act that is against federal, state, or local laws, Honor Code, Standards of Conduct, or College policy.
+- Any activity or exercise that is inconsistent with the mission of the organization/team; - Any activity that could adversely affect the mental health or dignity of the individual through acts such as line-ups or berating, sleep deprivation, forced or coerced exclusion from social interaction, forced or coerced wearing of clothing/apparel, forced conduct, threats of such behavior that could result in extreme embarrassment or any other forced activity that could negatively affect the student's mental health or dignity; - Disruption of academic performance or class attendance, including early morning or late-night work sessions, - Personal or financial servitude (e.g., not limited to doing someone's laundry, buying someone's food, driving someone around/"chauffeuring" someone, completing someone's classwork for them); - Publicly wearing apparel that is conspicuous and not generally in good taste; - Engaging in public stunts, - Any activity that a reasonable person would view as morally degrading or humiliating games and activities. - Kidnapping or abandonment - H. Failure to comply with directions of College officials, including campus safety officers, in performance of their duties. - I. Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises. - J. Possession of weapons of any type by students or guests while on College property, including firearms, B-B guns, pellet guns, bows and arrows, hunting knives, explosives or other weapons, except as specifically permitted by the Weapons Policy in the Student Handbook. - K. Violation of the College's Social and Alcohol - L. Violation of the College's Drug Policies. - M. Violation of any College regulation or policy. - N. Violating the terms of any disciplinary outcome imposed in accordance with the Honor Code or Standards of Conduct. - O. Violation of any federal, state or local law. - P. The agreement to (can be inferred by silent presence or failure to act) or support for an act that is against federal, state, or local laws, Honor Code, Standards of Conduct, or College policy.